-When we fist tested iSmartAlarm. one thing we found with iSmartAlarms is its lack of compatibility with non-iSmartAlarm products.
-If you own a Nest Thermostat or Amazon Echo, you will need to use IFTTT to connect your iSmartAlarm products with other products.
+When we fist tested iSmartAlarm. one thing we found was its lack of compatibility with non-iSmartAlarm products.
+If you own a Nest Thermostat, you need to use IFTTT to connect your iSmartAlarm products with other products.
 IFTTT is a free service that allows you to connect services via "channels."
 We tested connecting our iSmartAlarm to Amazon Alexa using our Amazon Echo.
-To be fair, it's not easy and if you are a novice to IFTTT—or connecting devices using IFTTT—you're likely to find this confusing and difficult at first.
+To be fair, it was not easy and if you are a novice to IFTTT—or connecting devices using IFTTT—you're likely to find this confusing and difficult at first.
 However, iSmartAlarms is now part of the Amazon Alexa platform and there is an Alexa skill you can enable with just one click. .
 This is very great because now you can integrate iSmartAlarm into your very own smart home system with voice controls via Amazon Alexa.

 One thing to remember with DIY home security systems is when someone breaks into your home, you—and only you—are notified of the event.
 Still, the push notifications iSmartAlarm provides when you alarm is triggered are great.
 Getting a phone call from iSmartAlarm when the alarm went off gave me the same safe feeling I got when I had when we had a professionally installed/professionally monitored home security system.
 But in this case, you don't have that big monthly fee.

-The iSmartAlarm system is worth considering by homeowner looking for an effective and cost efficient DIY home security system to secure their most prize possession, their home.
+The iSmartAlarm system is worth considering by homeowners looking for an effective and cost efficient DIY home security system to secure their most prize possession, their home.
 If you are in the market for a DIY home security system, we think you should take a good look at iSmartAlarm.
-We think you will be happy with what the system offers and how it could meet your DIY home security needs.
+You will be happy with what the system offers and how it could meet your DIY home security needs.